GustavJones/GNetworking/README.md

 ## How can I use it:
 Include the socket header file `#include "Socket.h"` after linking and setting up include directories.
 Then create a socket by calling `GNetworking::Socket` and creating a socket object.
 The socket object contains methods for Binding, Connecting, Listening, Sending and Recieving.
+Tested with MingW-w64 compiler on Windows and Ubuntu build of GCC on Linux

 ### Client:
 ```c++